- Phone: (316) 788-1507

 If you supply the willingness to be God’s hands, we’ll supply the training.

 Stephen Ministry has been in operation here at Woodlawn United Methodist Church since 2002.
 The ministry of the Stephen Ministers has been a blessing to individuals, to the lay ministers themselves, and to the whole congregation.
-In order to continue and expand this ministry of care, we are beginning another Stephen Ministry training class on Sept 16.
+In order to continue and expand this ministry of care, we are beginning another Stephen Ministry training class in 2021.
 Take advantage of this opportunity to share the love that God has given you.
-You will find that being a Stephen Minister not only will be helpful to others, but it will be one of the most fulfilling and joyful experiences that you have ever had.
+You will find that being a Stephen Minister will not only be helpful to others, it will be one of the most fulfilling and joyful experiences that you will ever have.

-To apply to this class, simply pick up an application form in the church office, prayerfully complete it and return it to the church office.
+Once we have determined more details regarding the 2021 class, applications will be available for pick up, prayerful completion, and return to the church office.
 Stephen Leaders will review all applications and schedule interviews with those candidates for the class.
 After the interviews, those selected will receive class schedules and all Stephen Ministry materials necessary will be ordered at no cost to the student.

 Classes are held each Monday evening from 6–8:30pm.
 Attendance is expected, and makeup is required for any class missed.
 All lessons must be completed.
 Stephen Leaders are the class instructors.
 Time off during the Holiday Season is built into the class schedule.
 Training takes @ 20 weeks, with 50 hours of class time.
 Expectations are that each student will attend all class sessions and serve as a Stephen Minister for at least 2 years.
 Class size is limited to 12 students.

 Those who have completed this valuable training have often said how much it has enriched their own lives.
 The skills learned can be applied to all situations, not just assigned care receivers.
 Everyone benefits from receiving this training.
-Please prayerfully consider your roll is this vital care giving ministry.
+Please prayerfully consider your role in this vital care giving ministry.